limweekit/intellispend/README.md

 # 📖 IntelliSpend <a name="about-project"></a>

 Our project aims to empower users with AI-powered financial insights that go beyond mere expense tracking.
-Our system will analyse spending behavior and offer personalised budgeting recommendations to help users optimise their finances effortlessly.
+Our system will analyse spending behavior and offer personalised budgeting recommendations to help users optimise their finances effortlessly, along with various other features that aim to help our users improve their spending habits.

 ## 🛠 Built With <a name="built-with"></a>